 The COVID-19 pandemic has affected almost all countries of the world, and resulted in border closures, production stoppages, workplace closures, movement controls and other measures imposed by the various governments.
-The Group's significant operations are in Malaysia, all of which have been affected by the spread of COVID-19 in financial year ended 31 March 2021.
+The Group's significant operations are in Malaysia and have been affected by the spread of COVID-19 since 2020.

-Set out below is the impact of COVID-19 on the Group's financial performance reflected in this set of financial statements for the financial year ended 31 March 2021:
+Set out below is the impact of COVID-19 on the Group's financial performance reflected in this set of financial statements for the financial year ended 31 March 2022: